Cyndi Shanahan, Diversity, Equity, and Inclusion Chair

-One of the goals of the updated (2020) AAUW Strategic Plan is to “embody the goals and spirit of inclusion, diversity and intersectionality across all AAUW activities and participants.”
+One of the goals of the AAUW Strategic Plan is to “embody the goals and spirit of inclusion, diversity and intersectionality across all AAUW activities and participants.”
 The Diversity and Equity Committee was focused on this goal as the Toolkit was developed.
-Read Kim Churches’ s statement about this here.

 The AAUW Diversity, Equity and Inclusion (DEI) resources aim to identify best practices for promoting diversity, equity, and inclusion within AAUW.
 These resources present guidelines for how AAUW branches, national members, student members and individual members can demonstrate an understanding of AAUW’s mission, values, goals and strategic plan.
 It is meant to start the inclusion conversation.
 We encourage all members to seek ways to incorporate inclusive practices into their branches and daily life.